HEALTH SAFETY & ENVIRONMENTAL SERVICES IN INDIANA

 The Federal Occupational Safety and Health Act (OSHAct) was created on March 27, 1970.
 This act regulates employers in the United States, including workplaces covered by the United States Department of Labor, independent contractors or consultants working under a government contract, or businesses owned by a government entity.

 OSHA inspections are a vital part of the safety and health system.
-Employers have to make sure that their workplaces are safe for employees.
-OSHA does not reveal information about when, where, or which company is being inspected.
-Inspectors check for hazards in the workplace such as poor lighting, hazardous chemicals, inadequate flooring, etc. They also look at employee injuries and illnesses to see if they are appropriately handled.
+Employers must ensure that their workplaces are safe for employees.
+OSHA does not reveal when, where, or which company is being inspected.
+Inspectors check for workplace hazards, such as poor lighting, hazardous chemicals, and inadequate flooring.
+They review employee injuries and illnesses to confirm proper handling.

 Our competent and qualified site safety & health officers (SSHOs) have the following courses and certifications: